-A woman has used the lockdown to teach her dog how to count till ten, answer questions and solve addition problems in English and Japanese.
+A woman has taught her dog how to count till ten, answer questions and solve addition problems in English and Japanese.

 Monica Elkhalifa taught her six-year-old Shiba Inu at a time when long walks at the park seemed impossible due to the pandemic.
 The dog can easily identify the correct answer to Monica’s question when shown a number of different flashcards featuring colors, numbers, and shapes.